stephenkeegan/omicsTranslationAD/_episodes/02-Portal_workshop_5XFADdata.md

 {: .output}

 > ## Challenge 1
-> Download the raw read counts and themetadata from the Jax.IU.Pitt_APOE4.TREM2.R47H study (syn22107627, syn23613784).
+> Download the raw read counts and the metadata from the Jax.IU.Pitt_APOE4.TREM2.R47H study (syn22107627, syn23613784).
 >
 > > ## Solution to Challenge 1
 > > ~~~